vikasvooradi/vikasvooradi.github.io/README.md

 **To develop your skills, you need to visit their respective websites and solve their problem sets.** This portfolio only showcases my personal solutions and learning journey.

-### Legal Notice

-- ⚖️ **I am not responsible for any illegal usage of content from these platforms**
-- 📝 **I am sharing my knowledge and solutions which I personally invested time in learning**
-- 🎓 **All credits go to the respective website holders** who share these questions on their platforms and help developers prepare for interviews
-- 🙏 **This is educational content** - Please respect the intellectual property of these platforms
-- ✅ **Use this for learning purposes only** - Always solve problems on the original platforms

 ### Fair Use Statement

 This portfolio is created under the principles of fair use for: